-Four First Peoples artists and collectives are in the running to have their artwork splashed across all seven carriages of our first train following an expression of interest process.
+Four First Peoples artists and collectives are in the running to have their artwork splashed across all seven carriages of one of our first High Capacity Metro Trains following an expression of interest process.

 Here's what our artists have to say about their designs.

 Fiona’s work features symbols of Melbourne landmarks and important meeting places, including the MCG, the Yarra/Birrarung River, the City Loop and train stations, and Federation Square.

 “The overall aim is to pull all the important things about Melbourne into the centre and to connect all the things that make Melbourne a great community while acknowledging and sharing our First Peoples' culture and history.”

 Kaptify (Adam Magennis)